 - Purchase and sale of electricity is conducted at short-term marginal cost (hourly) at the respective busbar or node where the electricity is withdrawn (for consumption) or where generators inject.

 - The marginal cost is characterized by its volatility associated with short-term supply and demand shifts.

 - Spot market transactions are calculated monthly by the Coordinator, once the actual values of the transaction are known.

 The payment for capacity (or power) corresponds to an instrument to stimulate sufficiency in the electricity market, which is also consistent with the two-part marginal pricing scheme, where the peak period prices are different in the market in the rest of the time.
 Thus, in the case of electricity, part of the price is the energy that is associated with variable costs of production and is charged per unit of consumption.
 The other part, the capacity or power, is a charge for the availability to provide the service, which is possible through the installation of capacity, i.e. corresponds to an infrastructure development charge.
 In this way, the capacity charge includes the costs of providing this infrastructure, which corresponds to fixed capital costs, and is allocated among the consumers who demand in the peak conditions of the system.

 S.D.
 N°62 of 2006 regulates power transfers between generating companies.
-Annex 3 describes the methodology for calculating the recognized adequacy power for each type of power plant and section 4.6 presents examples of the adequacy power recognized for solar and wind power plants in Chile.
+Annex 3 describes the methodology for calculating the recognized adequacy power for each type of power plant.

 The contract market corresponds to a market of the financial type with private contracts freely agreed between the parties.
 As long as a NCRE project is an electricity company, the valid procedure for any generating company in the sector is applied.